faisaldarbar/faisaldarbar.github.io/_posts/2025-07-03-writing-with-ai-assistance.md

 Say you are watching a movie.

-The Flight 2012.
+*Flight (2012)*.
 Towards the end of the movie is a very emotional setting when Denzel Washington, Whip, is sitting at a table in a courtyard inside a federal penitentiary with his estranged son, Will, who has come to visit him.

-They can't find a way into a conversation yet exchange a few emotional words that would resonate with most people.
+They can't find a way into a conversation, yet exchange a few emotional words that would resonate with most people.

 Why?
-Because the story has been written, edited and enacted by humans.
+Because the story was written, edited, and enacted by humans.

 Try running that through AI and let me know how it goes.